 “Mental illness is the last frontier.
 The gay thing is part of everyday life now on a show like ‘Modern Family,’ but mental illness is still full of stigma.
 Maybe it is time for that to change.” – Eric McCormack

 In doing my research for this blog, I came across an article in the Huffington Post that stirred up mixed emotions.
-The title read “The stigma of addiction is more dangerous than overdoses.”
+The title read, “The stigma of addiction is more dangerous than overdoses.”
 I had to pause and ponder.
-Could that be a true statement?
+Could that be an accurate statement?
 I may never be sure.
-The author started the article with the sentence “People in recovery aren’t feeding the stigma.
+The author started the article with the sentence, “People in recovery aren’t feeding the stigma.
 It comes from people who don’t understand addiction.”
 Again, pause.
 What did I just read?
 Often controversial topics are neither black and white nor 50 shades of grey but somewhere in the middle.
 And the wording is important.

 First off, let’s look at the phrase “people in recovery.”
 Who is that?
 Anyone who attends a meeting, someone who acquires some time off drugs, a person working a 12-step program and helping others?
 I have seen all three make bad decisions towards themselves, others, and society.
 Some have years sober and open predatory businesses and harm everyone they meet, even deal with regular criminal activity as a way of life.
 Others have conversion experiences and are doing all they can but make mistakes.
 Character building can be a slow process.

 Separating the Addict from the Addiction